 For sake of simplicity, I'm going to round that down to 1,250 cubit feet and plug this number back into my original formula which now reads as follows:

 60,000,000,000 cubic foot mountain / 1,250 cubic foot truck capacity * time for truck trip = total time to move a mountain

-So the only factor missing in our estimate is figuring out the round trip time for a trip to move 10 miles, drop its load, and return the 10 miles.
+The only factor missing in our estimate is figuring out the round trip time for a trip to move 10 miles, drop its load, and return the 10 miles.
 Lets figure out the travel time first.
-Lets assume the truck travels on the freeway at 60 miles per hour.
+Assume the truck travels on the freeway at 60 miles per hour.

 For it to travel 10 miles, it does so in 1/6 and hour or 10 minutes.
 So the drive time is 10 minutes to the new location, and 10 minutes returning to the old mountain for a total of 20 minutes.
-Lets assume that the off loading process has been designed to be pretty quick.
+Assume that the off-loading process has been designed to be pretty quick.
 The load is just "dropped" and then repositioned while the truck is on its return trip (as opposed to being scooped out of the truck, one scoop at time which seems more time consuming).

 That means each round trip takes 30 minutes or 0.5 hours.